• Home

 Preset: Abdominal or cardiac

-2. Identify the IVC as it enters the right atrium and center it on the screen
+1. Locate the IVC: From the subxiphoid view, identify the IVC as it enters the right atrium, centering this on the screen

-4. Once centered, rotate the probe clockwise (indicator toward the feet) to obtain a longitudinal view of the IVC entering the right atrium
+3. Obtain a Longitudinal View: Once centred, rotate the probe so the indicator points toward the feet, providing a long-axis view of the IVC entering the right atrium

 Interpreting IVC Diameter and Collapsibility